Deep Diver Course

 The Scuba Gear You Use

-You use all the basic scuba gear including a dive computer, some accessories and maybe a dive light You can find all the gear you need at Aquatic Safaris.
+You use all the basic scuba gear including a dive computer, some accessories and possibly a dive light.
+You can find all the gear you need at Aquatic Safaris.

 The Learning Materials You Need